appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 </dd>

-9. To customize your widget's appearance, add your CSS code and use Appsmith's [CSS API](/reference/widgets/custom#css-api) to dynamically adjust styles based on the app's theme.
+9. To customize your widget's appearance, configure the CSS code, and use Appsmith's [CSS API](/reference/widgets/custom#css-api) to dynamically adjust styles based on the app's theme.

 <dd>